msepehr/pi-data-exploration/Readme.md

 This model consists of several steps/scripts.

+### Get the Data from PI System `pigetdata.py`

+This script consists on getting the Data from Asset Framework and PI Data Archive.
+In order to make our testing fully independent of every environment and also to make our testing rules easy to prepare, we will previously insert some AFElements and PIPoints with their appropriate Data in order to work with them with our models.

 ### Data Preparation `clean.py`

 This script cleans and pre process the data from your sensor values,before doing any task you have to format your file from this script.